diekus/MSEdgeExplainers/Draggable/explainer.md

 Note that there is [positive](https://github.com/w3c/csswg-drafts/issues/7017#issuecomment-1609114145) developer signals in the issue.

 ## Accessibility, Privacy, and Security Considerations
-There are no considerations at this time.
+* There are no additional considerations at this time.

 ## References & acknowledgements